 Rod heads are made by a hydraulic cold press machine that utilizes a series of dies, clamps and rams to press a head onto the rod.
 The rod heads are responsible for keeping the fitting from slipping off.
 The rods themselves can last a very, very long time.
 Much longer than the expected life span of wire.
 This is due primarily to the type of metal used, how it is treated, and also the construction characteristics of the wire vs that of the rod.
-Rod cold heads are prone to cracking and should go no longer than 6 years without being serviced.
+Rod cold heads however, are prone to cracking and should go no longer than 6 years without being serviced.

 Another situation that would call for rod replacement, is when a head needs to be replaced aloft on a shroud which utilizes a spreader bend.
 A spreader bend is an aluminum or stainless sleeve that is slipped onto the rod before heading and is bent in place to a designated angle at the point where the rod intersects the out board spreader end.
-As there is no turnbuckle at the top end of a stay (at least not typically, that would be weird), the loss of length can not be made up for by turnbuckle adjustment.
+As there is no turnbuckle at the top end of a stay (at least not typically, that would be weird), the loss of length can not be made up.
 In other words the spreader angle would no longer be the same.
 Lastly, you would need to replace any rod that simply does not have enough length for re-heading.
 This is rare but can happen especially if the rod has been re-headed several times.

 Regarding terminals, if using a rigging screw type turnbuckle (see picture) make sure your rigger knows to replace the screw itself.
 These are also very prone to fatigue and aging.
 A good school of thought here is, any terminals that look extremely old and worn should be replaced.
 This should be evaluated on a case by case bases.
 Remember, it is always recommended to seek the advice of a professional.
 At least at The Rigging Company, advice is always FREE of charge.